Youtube Video Analytics

 Pro tip: If your content is popular in a location that uses a different language than your content’s original one, adding subtitles can enhance video watch time greatly.

 Youtube video analytics also includes individual reports like videos in playlists, comments, shares, annotations reports and more.
-But that needs further detailed
+But that needs further details!

-You like our online video analytics guide?
+Do you like our online video analytics guide?
 Wait till you get our Ebook guide on social analytics!
-Sign up to our newsletter to receive it directly on your mail.
+Sign up to our newsletter to receive it directly on your e-mail.